yutanagano/smark.nvim/README.md

 - Automatic generation of list markers with `<CR>` (insert mode) or `o` (normal mode) within a list block
 - Automatic numbering of ordered lists
-- Always auto-formats current list block to be [Prettier][prettier]-compatible
+- Any smark-driven edit auto-formats the current list block to be [Prettier][prettier]-compatible
 - Easy indenting / outdenting of list items using standard vim bindings:
   - Insert mode: `<C-t>` indents, `<C-d>` outdents